kamailio/kamailio-wiki/docs/features/new-in-5.6.x.md

     - if set to `1`, the password is considered to be `HA1` value
   - trigger event route for failure and timeout when `$uac_req(evroute) = 2`

+### userblocklist

+  - added RPC commands that used to be MI commands

 ### usrloc

   - added `db_clean_tcp` parameter